Choosing a telescope is the biggest decision we make as backyard astronomers.

 Our best serious Dobsonian telescope is the Orion’s SkyQuest XT10.

-As its name suggests, this is a genuine ‘light-bucket’ of a telescope, offering a whopping 10″ of aperture on its primary mirror.
+As its name suggests, this is a genuine ‘light-bucket’ of a telescope, offering a large aperture of 10″ on its primary mirror.
 Under clear and dark skies you will theoretically see objects as faint as magnitude 15, which even puts tiny, distant Pluto within reach!

-Of course, Dob’s are famed for offering great value as well as massive apertures and this SkyQuest does not disappoint, your ten inch aperture will cost only $650 or so.
+Of course, Dob’s are famed for offering great value as well as massive apertures.
+This SkyQuest does not disappoint, your ten inch aperture will cost only $650 or so and deliver an amazing viewing experience.

 As you’d expect, the base is a classic ‘point and shoot’ design but Orion has used their ‘CorrectTension’ technology which uses friction to keep the telescope perfectly balanced no matter which angle you have it pointing.
 There’s also the option to spend an extra few hundred dollars to grab the motorized version.